 You deserve cleaner and better energy.
 Be part of the change and submit the below letter to your elected officials.

-As a voter in your constituency, I’m contacting you to let you know about Canada’s Geothermal potential, and to advocate for its use in the House of Commons and in your committees.
+As a voter in your constituency, I’m contacting you to let you know about Canada’s Geothermal potential, and to advocate for its use.
 Geothermal energy is the Earth’s own internal heat, and is incredibly versatile.
 Some examples of its uses include: greenhouse agriculture, refrigeration, space heating, tourism, and electrical generation.
 While particularly visible in the western provinces, Geothermal resources are found throughout all of Canada., With this renewable form of energy, we can use Canadian expertise in sub-surface resource development to create sustainable and permanent jobs.

 Last year, the Parliamentary Standing Committee on Finance “Creating the Conditions for Economic Growth: Tools for People, Businesses, and Communities” stated that;